Open Now — 24/7 Plumbing

 Proper notice should be given to residents 1-2 months in advance.
 Providing the scheduled date and time frame allows people to plan accordingly without being inconvenienced by the inspection.
 Post notices within the building as a reminder in the weeks leading up to the appointment.

 Request that residents ensure plumbing access points behind appliances, under sinks, and in utility closets are freely accessible.
-Storage and personal items around water heaters, meters, and main lines should also be cleared.
+Storage and personal items around water heaters, meters, and central lines should also be cleared.
 Unobstructed access is crucial so inspectors can closely examine these areas without impediment.

 What to Expect During the Inspection